Substance Abuse Resources in Greensboro Drug Rehab, Alcohol Rehab & Detox

 Greensboro Outpatient Treatment Programs

 Outpatient programs are the least rigorous treatment programs, but still provide very necessary recovery services for those struggling with alcohol or drug misuse.
-Throughout outpatient drug rehab in Greensboro, NC, participants live at home and commute to their treatment center daily.
+Throughout outpatient drug rehab in Greensboro, participants live at home and commute to their treatment center daily.
 Sometimes, outpatient programs have onsite living arrangements for patients who don’t have supportive home environments of their own.

 Another important factor to consider when working through treatment options is the level of care that your health insurance plan will cover.
 Contact your insurance company for detailed information about services provided for drug rehab in Greensboro, North Carolina and find out what level of care you can afford.